Ohio Turnpike Toll.com

 Per-mile rates

-All seven vehicle classes, both payment methods
+All eight vehicle classes, both payment methods

 ClassDescriptionE-ZPass / miCash / miFull route (W)